spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/generate-keys.md

    cd sb-private-ca
    ```

 6. Review the three configuration files in the directory.
+These files are configuration files that you can use to
-Each file configures the generation of the PK, KEK, and db key
+   generate certificate requests and key pairs.
+Each file configures the generation of the PK, KEK, and db key as well
-   as well as their corresponding certificate request.
+   as their corresponding certificate request.

    ```
    [ req ]